Rozvi Empire

-The Rozvi Empire (1684–1866) was a Shona state established on the Zimbabwean Plateau by Changamire Dombo.
+The Rozvi Empire (1660-1873), was a Shona state established by Changamire dombo on the Zimbabwean Plateau.
 The term "Rozvi" refers to their legacy as a warrior nation, taken from the Shona term kurozva, "to plunder".
 They became the most powerful fighting force in the whole of Zimbabwe.

+Name

+"Changamire" could have been a portmanteau of the name "Changa" and "amir" (the title of Mutapa's governors).

 History

+Changamire I and Mutapa

+There are conflicting accounts on the origins of the Changamire dynasty.
+There appear to have intermarriages between the Nembire dynasty of Mutapa and the Torwa dynasty of Butua.
+According to oral traditions, Changamire was likely a descendant of both dynasties, being either the son of Mutapa's second ruler Matope or had married Matope's daughter (or both were true and he married his sister as was commonplace in the royal family).
+He had been appointed governor (amir) of the southern portion of the Mutapa Empire (Guruhuswa).
+Diogo de Alcáçova's report in 1506 indicates that Changamire I was a member of the Torwa dynasty who had served as a wealthy and influential governor of the Mwenemutapa (Mutapa king).

+In 1490, Changamire I rebelled against the Mwenemutapa, his elder brother Nyahuma, and deposed him, reportedly with help from the Torwa.
+He ruled Mutapa for four years until he was killed by the rightful heir to the throne, reportedly his nephew.
+His son Changamire II continued the conflict, ruling the southern portion which broke away from the Mutapa Empire.
+Whether this breakaway state maintained independence or came back under the rule of the Mwenemutapa is unclear, as we hear nothing of the Changamire dynasty again until the 17th century.

+Changamire Dombo

-In 1683, Portuguese militia tried to take control of the gold trade in the interior of Africa by invading the Rozvi empire.
+In 1683, a Portuguese militia tried to take control of the gold trade in the interior of Africa by invading the Rozvi empire.
 However, the Rozvi, armed with their traditional spears and shields, repelled these attacks and maintained control of the gold mines, until their empire collapsed.
-The Rozvi were led by Changamire Dombo, and his son Kambgun Dombo whose power was based in Butua in the southwest of Africa.
+The Rozvi were led by Changamire Dombo, and his son Kambgun Dombo whose power was based in Butua in the what is today southwestern Zimbabwe.
 The Rozvi were formed from several Shona states that dominated the plateau of present-day Zimbabwe.
 They drove the Portuguese off the central plateau, and the Europeans retained only a nominal presence at one of the fair-towns in the eastern highlands.